Dynamic Graphics

 this picture of cherries

-I also added Dynamics Graphics had done well by me as well.
-By the end of 2004, I estimate my dance studio had sent this company somewhere around $50,000.
+I was grateful indeed for the Illustrations I had purchased.
+Let me add that over the years Dynamics Graphics has done well by me as well.
+By the end of 2008, I estimate my dance studio had sent this company somewhere around $45,000.

 I am sorry to say, but as we began the new Millennium, something unfortunate was going on over at Dynamic Graphics.
-I had absolutely no idea why, but Dynamic Graphics seemed to go downhill.
+I had absolutely no idea why or what, but Dynamic Graphics seemed to be going downhill.
+I really missed the good old days of the Eighties and Nineties.

 January 2003 marked a fateful moment.
 I received an announcement that Clipper and Designers Club were being phased out and replaced by a new service known as Liquid Library